evannetwork/evannetwork.github.io/docs/04_developers/10_concepts/135_permissioning.md

 title: "Permissioning"
 parent: Developers
 nav_order: 135
-permalink: /docs/04_developers/security.html
+permalink: /docs/04_developers/permissioning.html
 ---

-# Smart Contract Security and Permissioning (SCEP)
+# Smart Contract Security and Permissioning

 ## About Smart Contract Security
 Smart contracts are pivotal to everything happening on evan.
 Almost every feature on the platform utilizes smart contracts in one way or the other.
 Naturally, security surrounding smart contracts is a top priority on the evan.network.

 Since evan.network is an open ecosystem involving many participants, permissions at times have to be given trans organizational (allowing externals to access internal company data), adding yet another level of complexity.

-With that in mind the Smart Contract Permissioning (SCEP) is built around certain main concepts:
+With that in mind the Smart Contract Permissioning is built around certain main concepts:
 - prevent malicious contract manipulation
 - prevent contract content from being illegally accessed by third parties
 - granularly define access and role definitions